-The graduate program in school psychology, leading to eligibility to take the State of Ohio Department of Education School Psychology licensure exam, consists of three years of full-time study, which includes 77 graduate semester hours of coursework (80 for those without a teaching license) and a full-time internship (minimum of 1200 clock hours) completed in a school setting
+The graduate program in school psychology, leading to eligibility to take the State of Ohio Department of Education School Psychology licensure exam, consists of three years of full-time study, which includes 77 graduate semester hours of course work (80 for those without a teaching license) and a full-time internship (minimum of 1200 clock hours) completed in a school setting

-The application deadline for the school psychology program is January 15.
-To apply to the program, applicants must meet the minimum academic prerequisite and submit the following materials:
+The application deadline for the school psychology program is Jan.
+15. To apply to the program, applicants must meet the minimum academic prerequisite and submit the following materials:

-- 1. Minimum academic prerequisite: Undergraduate GPA of 2.7 (for admission to the Graduate School) and for the school psychology program, a preferred undergraduate GPA of 3.0. - 2.
-Submit GRE scores (taken within the last 5 years) with a preferred combined score (verbal + quantitative) of 1000. - 3.
-Graduate school application for the master's degree in school psychology. - 4.
-Three (3) letters of recommendation, at least one of which must address the applicant's academic potential (i.e., from a university faculty member). - Statement of purpose, between 2-3 pages, that details why the applicant would like to pursue a career in school psychology and includes personal experiences.
-The statement of purpose should be typed and submitted to the Graduate School. - Official undergraduate transcripts (and graduate transcripts, if applicable). - 7.
+Minimum academic prerequisite: Undergraduate GPA of 2.7 (for admission to the Graduate School) and for the school psychology program, a preferred undergraduate GPA of 3.0.

+- Submit GRE scores (taken within the last five years) with a required minimum combined score (verbal plus quantitative) of 800 and a preferred combined score of 1000. - Graduate school application for the master's degree in school psychology. - Three letters of recommendation, at least one of which must address the applicant's academic potential (i.e., from a university faculty member). - Statement of purpose, between two to three pages, that details why the applicant would like to pursue a career in school psychology and includes personal experiences.
+The statement of purpose should be typed and submitted to the Graduate School. - Official undergraduate transcripts (and graduate transcripts, if applicable).

 Professional resumé.

 To be consistent with national training standards and to ensure sufficient faculty members to advise and mentor students, a limited number of applicants will be admitted into the program each year.
 As a result, admission is competitive.
-The CMHS Department Screening Committee will notify those applicants who are invited for a campus interview.
-All applicants interested in being considered for the program must participate in an interview (preferably on campus) with the CMHS Department Admissions Committee.
+The CESP Department Screening Committee will notify those applicants who are invited for a campus interview.
+All applicants interested in being considered for the program must participate in an interview (preferably on campus) with the CESP Department Admissions Committee.
 When the Admissions Committee has completed all scheduled interviews, final determinations will be made and interviewed applicants will be notified of the committee's decision by mail.

-Students earn a master's degree (M.A.) after completing the M.A. requirements (32 hours of coursework) and earn the education specialist degree (Ed.S.) after completing all remaining coursework, all program requirements and a two-semester internship.
+Students earn a master's degree (M.A.) after completing the M.A. requirements (32 hours of course work) and earn the education specialist degree (Ed.S.) after completing all remaining course work, all program requirements and a two-semester internship.